UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Coroutines.rst.txt

   async def corout():
     print("running corout")

-This, of course is a coroutine that does nothing really, but print a message.
+This, of course is a coroutine that does nothing but print a message.
 But let's run it and see what happens:

 .. code-block:: ipython

     In [28]: corout()
     Out[28]: <coroutine object corout at 0x1063ef6d0>

 Hmm -- nothing.
 The print statement didn't happen.
 But what we got back is a "coroutine object".
 So calling a coroutine function doesn't run the code in the function, but rather creates a coroutine object and returns that.
 In fact, you can make any number of coroutine objects with the same "async def" function.

 Why is that?

 Recall from the definition of coroutines: "... that can hold state".
-So you want to be able to create multiple instances of a coroutine, so each one can hold diffreent state.
+So you want to be able to create multiple instances of a coroutine, so each one can hold different state (again, very similar to generators).

 So how do we actually run the code in the coroutine instance?
 First, we need to save it in a variable so we can refer to it, and then we can call its ``send`` method.